 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
-Tennessee and New Hampshire, however, tax interest and dividends, although Tennessee is phasing out its tax in 2021.
-New Hampshire is phasing out its interest and dividends tax by 2025, according to the Tax Foundation.
+New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
+It has passed legislation to begin phasing out that tax starting in 2024 and ending in 2027.

 Other state taxes fill the revenue void

-States have a number of ways to raise revenue, and those states without state income taxes find different ways to pay for roads, schools and such.
+States have various ways to raise revenue, and those without state income taxes find different means to pay for roads, schools and other infrastructure.
 One typical source is sales taxes.
-Florida, for example, levies a 6 percent sales tax and the average locality tacks on 1.05 percent, according to the Tax Foundation, for a combined average of 7.05 percent.
-Tennessee, at 9.53 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.
+Florida, for example, levies a 6 percent sales tax, and the average locality tacks on 1.08 percent, according to the Tax Foundation, for a combined average of 7.08 percent.
+Tennessee, at 9.55 percent, has the highest combined sales tax of any state in the U.S. Washington state levies a tax of 49.4 cents per gallon on gasoline, one of the highest rates in the nation.

 Alaska has no statewide sales tax, although some localities have one.
 New Hampshire has no sales taxes at all.

-If you want to be very tax-conscious, you should take into account all the different types of taxes you may pay.
-WalletHub rates New York state as having the highest total tax burden, equal to about 12.3 percent of income, followed by Hawaii at 11.5 percent.
-Alaska has the lowest tax burden at about 5.2 percent, with Delaware in second place at 5.5 percent.
+If you want to be very tax-conscious, you should take into account all the types of taxes you may pay: income taxes, property taxes and sales taxes.
+WalletHub rates New York state as having the highest total tax burden, equal to about 12.8 percent of income, followed by Hawaii, at 12.2 percent.
+Alaska has the lowest tax burden, at about 5.1 percent, with Tennessee in second place, at 5.7 percent.

 Taxes aren't everything